 I think instead what might be on the table is the discussion of time wasted.
 I think that is a definitely possibility.
 And so in that discussion quite possibly God will want to talk to me about how much time I wasted worrying about my weight.
 Continue reading

 In her book, Women, Food and God, Geneen Roth says, “How you eat is how you do everything”

 I have been thinking about this quote a lot, mainly because I find it to be so true.

 This blog is all about healing our relationship with food.
 If you read this blog regularly, it is perhaps because you have had years of struggling with finding the right balance for food in your life.
 You possibly have a history of overeating or eating things that don’t provide energy and vitality to your life.
 And you want to change that once and for all.
 Perhaps, analyzing this quote, can help us finally, finally heal our relationship with food.

 “How you is eat is how you do everything”.
 Continue reading

 Let me start by saying this year was my third attempt at trying to finish this book.
-The fist time I made it through the first 3 lessons and that was enough to get me going to lose that 30 lbs I lost in 2010/2011.
+The first time I made it through the first 3 lessons and that was enough to get me going to lose that 30 lbs I lost in 2010/2011.
 But it wasn’t enough to keep it off.
-This time, after reading some other very good books that helped me tap into my past (posts coming later on those) and books that helped me get closer to “my life’s work”, after reading these books and really coming to terms with the idea that my real work in weight loss at this point has got to be on my brain and my heart – not my body (i.e. not exercise).
-Also my new habit of practicing the Miracle Mornings allowed me the time to work through the exercises in this book and really think about what they meant to my life.
-When I came to terms with that earlier this year, I was able to get back to this book for the third and final time and I made it all the way through.
+At the beginning of 2015, I began a new habit of practicing the Miracle Mornings routine which allowed me the time to work through the exercises in this book and really think about what they meant to my life.
+Finally, I was able to get back to this book for the third and final time and I made it all the way through.